 Having fun, developing skills and building self-esteem, all while participating in year-round sports training and competition is the life of a Special Olympics athlete.
-Whatever their age or skill level, with 30 sports to choose from, Special Olympics has something for every person with an intellectual disability.
+Whatever their age or skill level, with 30-plus sports to choose from, Special Olympics has something for every person with an intellectual disability.

 United In Sport.
 Special Olympics Athlete Miran Brejc of Slovenia played with celebrities and star footballers in the Unity Cup in South Africa, an event that highlighted Special Olympics' drive to foster acceptance and understanding of people with intellectual disabilities.
 Learn more about the Unity Cup